 Maintaining a minimum of 2m social distancing wherever possible.

-Remind you about face coverings and hand sanitiser.
+Remind you about hand sanitiser.

 Quarantine shared equipment for 72 hours or follow manufacturers cleaning guidelines uses with different clients.